rajsaurav/Supply-Chain-Issue-Analysis/README.md

 - There is demand for Butter but the orders shipped in full quantity is extremely less

-- Focus on to increase dairy products as the demand for this is twice as compared to other products
+- Focus to increase dairy products as the demand for these products is twice as compared to other products

 - A real-time monitoring system to keep track of all the important key metrics and fast resolution